trotil/angular2-electron-starter/README.md

-# Angular meets Electron
+# Angular meets Electron</h3>

-This project is configured for people who would like to get basic setup of Angular and Electron working.
+This project is configured for people who would like to get the basic setup of Angular and Electron working.
 I advise you to use VSCode with it.
-This will give a best development experience for you by allowing to use native debugging tools for typescript, etc.
+This will give the best development experience for you by allowing to use native debugging tools for typescript, etc.

-# Technologies used
+<h3>Technologies used</h3>

 <ul>
     <li>